hsumanto/rsa/doc/eclipse_setup.md

 1. Click *Next*.
 1. Select *SpatialCubeService* from the list on the left, and click *Add >*.
 1. Click *Finish*.

+Unfortunately, Eclipse [doesn't allow][eso] a project to automatically use a native library in Tomcat.
+So you need to manually configure it to use GDAL.

 1. Double-click on the new server in the Servers view.
 This will open a new editor for the server properties.
 1. Choose *General Information > Open launch configuration*.